Yosemite Sightseer murders

 • Maria Ledbetter, 24, of Modesto, an admitted methamphetamine addict and former girlfriend of Dykes, about whom she was questioned extensively.

-• Jeffrey Wayne Keeney, 32, of Modesto.
-Arrested on an unrelated drug charge, he has been questioned about the Yosemite case.
+• Jeffrey Wayne Keeney, 32, of Modesto, was arrested on an unrelated drug charge and questioned about the Yosemite case.

 One of those arrested and later released was Cary Stayner, who worked at the Cedar Lodge as the handyman.
 He had no criminal record, and his only encounter with the law was for marijuana use in 1997.